Get a free, no obligation personal loan quote with rates as low as 6.99%

 You may find that your property taxes fluctuate from one year to the next due to a change in your property value and the local tax rate.

-Ways To Pay Your Property Taxes
+Ways To Pay Your Property Taxes In Canada

 You have two options when it comes to paying your property taxes: either pay them directly to the city or include them with your mortgage payments.

 If you choose to pay your property taxes directly to the municipality, you could be paying them quarterly, semi-annually, or annually.
-Make sure to set aside enough liquid funds to be able to pay these installments when they are due.
+Make sure to set aside enough funds to be able to pay these installments when they are due.

 If you pay through your mortgage, the property tax payments will be included in your mortgage payments, and your lender will send your property tax payments to the city on your behalf.